aurule/npc/docs/customization/campaigns.rst

 See :ref:`cli_init` for how to set up a new campaign using the CLI.

+.. _cust_campaign_plot_sess:

 Plot and Session Management
 ---------------------------

 Plot and session files are configured in the ``campaign.plot`` and ``campaign.session`` objects, respectively.
 Both config objects share the same keys:

-:path: Directory where the files should be put
+:path: :octicon:`note` Directory where the files should be put
-:latest_index: Numerical index of the most recent file
+:latest_index: :octicon:`number` Numerical index of the most recent file
-:filename_pattern: How to name the file
+:filename_pattern: :octicon:`note` How to name the file
-:filename_contents: What to put in the file
+:filename_contents: :octicon:`book` What to put in the file

 Naming and Indexes
 ~~~~~~~~~~~~~~~~~~